verifiable-pdfs/blockchain-certificates/docs/issue_certificates.md

 |full_node_rpc_user|The name of the RPC user as configured in bitcoin.conf of the full node.
 Note that the RPC password is going to be asked during execution of the `create-certificates` script.
 Example: `kostasnode`|
 |testnet|Specifies whether it will use testnet of mainnet to issue the hash.
 Example: `true`|
 |tx_fee_per_byte|Specifies the mining fee to use per byte of the transaction's size.
 Consult https://bitcoinfees.21.co or another site for possible values.
 Example value on Jan 2017 is: `100`|
-|hash_prefix|It is possible to prepend the index document's hash with a value to differentiate this OP_RETURN transaction from others.
-You should provide directly the hex value here using any online conversion tool to convert to hex.
-It is optional and you can comment it out for no prefix.
-Example value for prepending the string "ULand " is: `554c616e6420`.
+|issuer_identifier|It is possible to specify a value (max 8 bytes/chars) that is added in the OP_RETURN transaction to differentiate the issuer.
+It is optional.
+Example value: "UNicDC ".

 ## Example project to experiment
 The `sample_issue_certs_dir` directory in the root of the project contains everything needed to create the PDF certificates and the index file.
 Just run the process again to add the metadata and issue the merkle root to the blockchain.
 Note that the sample `config.ini` needs to be updated with the path that the `sample_issue_certs_dir` is as well as with the proper Bitcoin address and RPC user name for the actual issuing.
 We recommend using testnet until you feel comfortable.